-Get these down well and you should be able to answer most questions.
-And if you absolutely have to cram biochemistry and don’t have time?
-Start with all these first.
+If you absolutely have to cram biochemistry and don’t have time?
+Start with these subjects first!

 2. Understand First

-I probably shouldn’t have to say this (I’ve written about it plenty of times before) but surviving this subject, as it is any science subject, is best done trying to understand it first.
+I probably shouldn’t have to say this (I’ve written about it plenty of times before) but surviving this subject, as it is any science subject, is best done by first trying to understand it.

 That means avoiding rote memorization and actually thinking about why these concepts are important.

 - Study with your lecture slides and a good reference source (or textbook) side by side.
 Cross reference and check anything you’re unsure of